 Nevertheless, currently, a global policy pivot seems to be taking hold, making it likely that several AEs' central banks will eventually move toward normalizing their monetary policy stances.
-Most importantly, some of this already seems to be already taking place in the U.S., which has had recent episodes of inflation jitters.
-A lively debate on the persistence of inflation has ensued.
+Importantly, some of this already seems to be already taking place in the U.S., which has had recent episodes of inflation jitters.
+An important debate on the nature of U.S. inflation has gained attention.